tinatrinh8/README.md/README.md

 ---

-# 🌇 Hi There!!!!
-I'm Tina!!!
+# Hi There!!!!
+I'm Tina!!! 🌇🎱🥡🫧👩🏻‍💻🧠

 ## 🪻 About Me

-As a 4th-year Computer Science Honours student, my journey through cs has been marked by a relentless pursuit of knowledge and I'm constantly seeking to apply this knowledge in practical, impactful ways.
+As a 4th-year Computer Science Honours student, my journey through cs has been marked by a relentless pursuit of knowledge & constantly seeking to apply this knowledge in practical, impactful ways.

 ## 🍡 My Interests